genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 We refer to this figure as a _kaboxplot_ because Karl Broman was the first we saw use it as an alternative to boxplots.

 We can also plot all the histograms.
-Because we have so much data we create histograms using small bins, then smooth the heights of the bars and then plot _smooth histograms_.
+Because we have so much data, we create histograms using small bins, then smooth the heights of the bars and then plot _smooth histograms_.
 We re-calibrate the height of these smooth curves so that if a bar is made with base of size "unit" and height given by the curve at {$$}x_0{/$$}, the area approximates the number of points in region of size "unit" centered at {$$}x_0{/$$}:

 ```r